ondrej-kvasnovsky/vaadin-8-on-grails-3/environment_setup.md

 # Environment setup

-Before you start, make sure you have Java installed on your machine.
+Before you start, make sure Java is installed on your machine.
 If not, follow the [instructions by Oracle](how to install java, oracle) for macOS, Linux or Windows.

 Also make sure you have got the latest version of Grails on your local machine.
 Type `grails --version` in your console to find out what version is installed.
 You should see something like this: